Mt. Baldy Hiking Guide

 During the winter, snow hobbyists take over.
 Ice climbing the "Baldy Bowl" with crampons and ice axes, skiing/snowboarding, and snow tubing are just some of the winter activities the mountain has to offer.

-Tips for visiting Mt.
-Baldy
+Tips for the Mt.
+Baldy hike

 - The hike excellent for a group of coworkers, friends, or family